mochoabuilds/-cognition-/README.md

 	* "members meaning" (rich qualitative questions, ethnography)
 	*  temperature, sounds, smells (sensory impressions)

-* Data is collected on a store-by-store basis and used to build a Corner-Store-Social-Graph
+* Data is collected on a store-by-store basis.
+Guided by our mixed-method approach, we hand label (encode) human-object interactions invideo streams, in order for the computer vision models to be able to learn what actions look like (decode) from a variety of different biases, angles, etc. to build the "Corner-Store-Social-Graph".

 ## 1.3 CORNER STORE APPLICATIONS

 * Corner stores must evolve with shoppers' changing ideas of convenience.
-Our applications merges all data silos -- video streams, financial records, service notes -- into a single platform.
+Our applications merges all data silos -- video streams, financial records, service notes -- into a single product that is highly automated and easy-to-use.
 	* WhatYouAlmostBoughtApp >> Detect shoppers' cross product interactions to better understand product positioning strategies
-	* AutonomousCheckoutApp >> Build 'running tabs' for people as they shop along with ez payment option
+	* AutonomousCheckoutApp
+	* Data Exchange >> shoppers share and sell their data for training computer vision models

 ## 2 RELATED WORKS